-Investigate machines in the Microsoft Defender ATP Machines list
+Investigate devices in the Microsoft Defender ATP Devices list

 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.

-Investigate the details of an alert raised on a specific machine to identify other behaviors or events that might be related to the alert or the potential scope of the breach.
+Investigate the details of an alert raised on a specific device to identify other behaviors or events that might be related to the alert or the potential scope of the breach.

-You can click on affected machines whenever you see them in the portal to open a detailed report about that machine.
-Affected machines are identified in the following areas:
+You can click on affected devices whenever you see them in the portal to open a detailed report about that device.
+Affected devices are identified in the following areas:

 - Alerts queue